CTristan/lobotomy-corporation-mods/README.md

 ## Most Recent Change

-### [5.0.0] - 2024-07-04
+### [6.0.0] - 2024-07-14

 #### Added

-- New mod: Notify When Agent Receives Gift [1.0.0]
+- New mod: Gift Alert Icon [1.0.0]
-  - Whenever an agent receives a gift, a message will display in the log.
-- Unofficial Bug Fixes [3.0.0]
-  - Added fix for Crumbling Armor bug where replacing ANY gift would cause the agent to not die from doing Attachment work for the rest of the day.
+  - Shows an icon when a new or replacement gift is available for an agent.
-- Warn When Agent Will Die From Working [15.0.0]
+- Notify When Agent Receives Gift [1.1.0]
-  - Added check for Snow Queen when the agent is wearing the Feather of Honor armor.
+  - Added localization through external text files.
+  - Added Chinese localization thanks to 21474836(Lin).

 See the [full changelog](CHANGELOG.md) for all changes.